guptaharsh13/vifi/README.md

 - Your Username and Password are only stored locally on your device
 - That's it, you're all set to automatically login to your VIT WiFi the next time you connect !!

+### Shortcuts

+- Ctrl + Shift + V - To automatically login to your VIT WiFi
+- Ctrl + Shift + L - To logout to your VIT WiFi

 ## Getting Started

 To get started -